About this listing

 2. Smoking outside only--on your private bamboo patio.
 No open flame candles/incense in room.

-4. Turn off lights/tv when you leave the room (solar and timer lights will illuminate your return.
+4. Turn off lights/tv when you leave the room (except the patio/garage lights that are set on timer which will illuminate your return.)

 Below is a list of Annual Special Events Just Steps Away from House.
 Go to the city website for actual dates. (airbnb won't let me post the link.)